Flea Control Solution

 Spot the Sign of a Flea Infestation

 Individual fleas are difficult to notice.
 As they are so small.
 So an infestation can go undetected until it becomes really large.
-Which is why we recommend a flea treatment at the first sign of infestation.
+This is why we recommend flea treatment at the first sign of infestation.
 Some signs of a flea infestation include:

 - Pets scratching and biting their fur excessively

 - Black debris in pet fur.
 This is caused by flea droppings

 Can I Prevent a Flea Infestation?